 1. P & O Cruises – Their numerous choices include a variety of Mediterranean cruises of varying lengths; one-way or round-trip transatlantic crossings, Baltic cruises that include Iceland and the fjords and short break cruises to Belgium and France.

 2. Cunard – Cunard offers cruises to Northern Europe, Transatlantic crossings, the Baltic countries, and the Mediterranean as well as to the Canary Island, Madeira, and the Azores.
 They also offer round-trip cruises to the Caribbean.

-3. Princess Cruises – Princess is owned by Carnival and has become famous for their American ‘can do’ style with cruises available to Northern Europe and the Med.
+3. Princess Cruises – Princess is owned by Carnival and has become famous for their American ‘can do’ style with cruises available to Northern Europe and the Mediterranean.

 4. Royal Caribbean – They have a number of different Mediterranean cruises plus cruises to Northern Europe or the Canaries and Spain.

-Southampton Cruises have many benefits.
-There is the convenience of their location on the South coast of England making it unnecessary to book a flight as well as a cruise.
+Cruising from Southampton has many benefits.
+There is the convenience of the location on the South coast of England making it unnecessary to book a flight as well as a cruise.
 The cruise terminals are only a five-minute taxi ride from the Southampton Central railway station.
 If you arrive in Southampton the day before your cruise departs, there are plenty of things to do in and around this wonderful port city.

 For more history, make a trip to the maritime museum located on the harbour.
 It is full of artefacts either from or related to the Titanic, which sailed from Southampton in April of 1912.
 Near Southampton’s Civic Centre and other places around the town, you can find memorials to the musicians and engineers from the Titanic.

-To pass the time before your depart on your cruise from Southampton port, take a stroll along Above Bar Street near the waterfront for some of the best shopping in this busy city.
+To pass the time before your depart on your cruise, take a stroll along Above Bar Street near the waterfront for some of the best shopping in this busy city.
 Relax at one of the many pubs on High Street.